gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

    established.
 It is dependent on a Key Management function that is defined seperately to achieve all these capabilities.
-The keymanagement function uses an API to provision the SCTP association's DTLS chunk protection with key material to enable and rekey the protection operations.
+The keymanagement function uses an API to provision the SCTP association's DTLS chunk protection with key-material to enable and rekey the protection operations.

    Applications using SCTP DTLS chunk can use most transport features